The Zombie Games

 Trees.
 Hell yeah.

-I tried my best to make myself invisible.
-I watched them behind a group of bushes around the tree as they walked aimlessly with no clue where I was.
-Haha, idiots.
+Trying my best to make myself invisible (and inaudible) I warily watched them behind a group of bushes around the tree as they walked aimlessly with apparently no clue of my location whatsoever.
+Their lack of coherent thinking finally prove to be useful, and I smirked.
+Idiots.

 They found me.